Safe-Surfer/SafeSurfer-Desktop/README.md

 Notes:
 - for use in inno scripts, you must adjust path to the compiled folder in the scripts (under files --> source).
-- Current versions of this program have been tested on openSUSE Leap 15, Windows 10 (1803, 1809), Windows 7 (SP1), Fedora 28, Ubuntu 18.04, Arch Linux, Windows 7, and macOS.
+- Current versions of this program have been tested on openSUSE Leap 15, Windows 10 (1803, 1809), Windows 7 (SP1), Fedora 28, Ubuntu 18.04, Arch Linux, Windows 7, Windows 8.1, and macOS.

 ## License
 Copyright 2018 Safe Surfer.